MasWag/arith_homfa/README.md

 Arithmetic HomFA (ArithHomFA)
 =============================

-Arithmetic HomFA (ArithHomFA) is a prototype toolkit for oblivious online STL (signal temporal logic) monitoring, i.e., it enables an STL monitoring without disclosing the log to the monitor.
-ArithHomFA consists of a command line tool `ahomfa_util` to handle input and output files and a library `libahomfa_runner.a` for monitoring.
+Arithmetic HomFA (ArithHomFA) is a prototype toolkit for oblivious online STL (signal temporal logic) monitoring, i.e., it enables STL monitoring without disclosing the log to the monitor.
+Note that we employ discrete-time semantics of STL, which is essentially LTL with arithmetic predicates.

-Technically, Arithmetic HomFA combines two FHE schemes (CKKS and TFHE) to enjoy both of their advantages, i.e., linear arithmetic operations and logical operations.
+Technically, ArithHomFA combines two FHE schemes (CKKS and TFHE) to enjoy their advantages, i.e., linear arithmetic operations and logical operations.

+ArithHomFA consists of a command line tool `ahomfa_util` and a library `libahomfa_runner.a` for monitoring. `ahomfa_util` is a command line utility for the necessary FHE operations, such as key generation, encryption, and decryption. `ahomfa_util` also provides functionality for the transformation of an STL formula into a DFA specification. `libahomfa_runner.a` is a library to conduct the actual monitoring process.
+A user implements a class defining the predicate used in monitoring in C++, and by linking it with `libahomfa_runner.a`, the user can build a program for oblivious online monitoring.

 Requirements
 ------------